 The Undertaking's investments are typically highly liquid.
-In its assessment of liquidity, the Undertaking can also take into account the cash inflows and outflows from its insurance business.
-The total amount of the expected profit included in future premiums (EPIFP) as calculated in accordance with Article 260(2) was €659m as at 31 December 2018.
+In its assessment of liquidity, the Undertaking can also take into account the cash inflows and outflows arising from expected profits included in future premiums (EPIFP) on it's insurance business, but in practice such support is not required.
+The total amount of the EPIFP as calculated in accordance with Article 260(2-4) of the Delegated Acts was €749m as at 31 December 2019.